 Those with bail enforcement agent licenses, on the other hand, are allowed to work by themselves, as a freelancer, or for a specific bail bond agency.
 They require 2,000 hours of prior related experience, unlike 1,000 for bail recovery agents, and are legally allowed to hire other bail recovery staff if they choose to.

-For more on the different bounty hunters and bail recovery staff out there, or to learn about any of our bail bondsman services, contact the pros at Beehive Bail Bonds today.
+For more on the different bounty hunters and bail recovery staff out there, or to learn about any of our bail bondsman services in Wasatch or other county throughout the nation, contact the pros at Beehive Bail Bonds today.